-Cal State East Bay provides a variety of services to students under the direction of the Provost, the Vice President for Planning, Enrollment Management, and Student Affairs, the Vice President for Administration and Finance, and the Associated Students.
+Cal State East Bay provides a variety of services to students under the direction of the Provost, the Vice President for Student Affairs, the Vice President for Administration and Finance, and the Associated Students.
 These services offer a number of special programs which help students derive the maximum benefit from their university experience.

 - Academic Assistance

 - Concord Campus Student Services

 - Credentialing Services